"Excuse me…"

 "Thank you."

-I turned toward the seats.
+I turned toward the rows.

-Only the front rows were free.
+Only the front seats were still available.

 …Fuck.

-Are there only dunces in this class?!
+Are there only idiots in this class?

-I pretended not to see.
+I pretended not to notice.

 [

-'What fate?!'
+'What fate!'

-The nightmare of the front row.
+The cursed destiny of the front row?

 Let's see if she's here.